manishbajra2000/book-recommender-system/README.md

 # 📚 Book Recommender System

-A machine learning powered web application that recommends books based on user preferences using **similarity** and **collaborative filtering** techniques.
+A **book recommendation system** built with Python and Streamlit.
+The app suggests books similar to a selected title using **similarity** and **collaborative filtering** techniques.
+Book covers and metadata are fetched dynamically from the dataset for an interactive browsing experience.

 🔗 **Live Demo:**
 https://book-recommender-system-manish.streamlit.app/